JJ/granada-off/text/geekery.md

 two.
 Then turn it around clockwise, and you will have two squares with perpendicular motifs.
 You can keep and turning it until you get bored, and then copy the whole thing and flip it around.
-Well, whatever you do it, you can do it in 17 different ways: that is [Fedorov's theorem](https://en.wikipedia.org/wiki/Periodic_graph_%28geometry%29), which was proposed by, you guessed it, Fedorov in 1891.
+Well, whatever you do to it, you can do it in 17 different ways: that is [Fedorov's theorem](https://en.wikipedia.org/wiki/Periodic_graph_%28geometry%29), which was proposed by, you guessed it, Fedorov in 1891.

 >It is actually known as Fedorov-Schoenflies, or even
 >Fedorov-Schoenflies-Bieberbach theorem.
 Actually the first two guys
->discovered it independently, because Fedorov did it first, but
+>discovered it independently, because Fedorov did it first but
 >published it only in Russian and did not have Twitter and Google
 >Translate for the world to know, so that other guy did it all over
 >again.
 Third one generalized it to more dimensions.
 But the Alhambra